inofix/liferay-modules/README.md

 1. (if necessary) run the service-builder goal (mvn liferay:build-service install)
 1. install or auto-deploy the module to your liferay-installation (mvn package liferay:deploy)

+If you encounter permGen issues during the build, you should adjust the default settings of your build:

+-Xms256M -Xmx1024M -XX:PermSize=512m -XX:MaxPermSize=1024m

 ## Module Description

 ### Asset Categories Summary Hook